IowanEASFan/Arinand-DB/README.md

 # Arinand-DB
+**NOTICE:** Development on this bot has pretty much stopped.
+Feel free to fork it and make it better.

 The open-source version of the Arinand Discord bot.
 Code was recycled from AniMaLa so it's shitty.
 At least it kinda works!

 Requires `discord.js`, `superagent`, and `weather-js`.